e266cfd65ad46a67fc54b0efd38e40dd/Purple-theme/readme.md

 infinitejump ~ You will have no delay between jumps

 Skytp ~ Kinda same thing as leap but a little differnt

+Statechanger ~ will change the state falldown ect

 Longjump ~ uses velcoity no longer cframe aka less flags